Mafer1017/Mr-Roboger-s-Neighborhood/README.md

 Test: "It should substitute the number 2 with the phrase "Boop!"
 Code: changeValue(array)
 Expected Output: [0, "Beep!", "Boop!", 3, 4, 5]

+Test: "It should substitute the number 3 with the phrase "Won't you be my neighbor?"
+Code: changeValue(array)
+Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5]